Izabela88/walkers-website/documents/features/test_user_stories.md

   - ### **User stories**

-    > - I want to be able to create my profile so I can advertise my services as dog walker/pet sitter.
+    > - I want to be able to create my profile so I can advertise my services as a dog walker/pet sitter.

     - The profile page contains an extra 'Petsitter profile' section that includes forms to be filled in by the pet sitter, which appear later on on the pet sitter profile page.

       - The form is divided into four categories:
         - walk
         - boarding at pet sitter home
-        - daycare at the client home
+        - daycare at the client's home
         - description
       - Each category also has a button that should be marked 'ON' or 'OFF' depending on whether the information should be displayed in the ad.
       - Category 'walk', 'boarding at pet sitter home', and 'daycare at client home' are related to the type of care provided by the pet sitter.